sunengine/SunEngine/README.md

-    config:<path>               path to config directory, if none 'Config' is default migrate                     make initial database table structure and migrations in existing database init                        initialize users, roles and categories tables from config directory test-dbcon                  check is data base connection is working
+    config:<path>               path to config directory, if none 'Config' is default migrate                     make initial database table structure and migrations in existing database init                        initialize users, roles and categories tables from config directory check-db-con                check is data base connection is working
     version                     print SunEngine version
     help                        show this help